aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 What is the application for this?
 Well, you might want to have an automated build process available right from the start, for example.

-I> If you are not interested in this or use 19.0 or later, skip the rest of this document
+I> If you are not interested in this or use 19.0 or later, skip this and carry on with "Updating Tatin".

 The way to achieve that goal requires the introduction or modification of a file `setup.dyalog` in your `MyUCMDs/` folder.
 Note that on non-Windows platforms the name of the file must be lowercase.